 However, doorstep loans are one of a number of financial products that typically serve people with poor credit, and your eligibility may be more a question of what you can afford to borrow, as opposed to how good your credit score is.

-While doorstep loans may seem like a good option if you have bad credit, it’s important that you check your eligibility for other types of credit before committing to a doorstep loan.
+While doorstep loans may seem like a convenient option if you have bad credit, it’s better to check your eligibility for other types of credit before committing to a doorstep loan.

 ”